 Click on the image above to go to the previous issue of Reclamation Matters, the current issue is only available by mail, contact Robert Darmody for a copy

 The American Society of Mining and Reclamation (ASMR) was founded in 1973 as a small West Virginia advisory council concerned with reclamation of lands that had been disturbed by coal extraction.
 ASMR has evolved into a professional society of international prominence, including members from 20 countries.
 Initially ASMR focused on lands disturbed by coal mining.
 ASMR's professional interests now include all aspects of land reclamation and the protection and enhancement of soil and water resources regardless of the source of the disturbance.

-ASMR put the first issue of our online Journal "Journal of the American Society of Mining and Reclamation (JASMR)" onlne, October 29, 2012.
+ASMR put the first issue of our Journal "Journal of the American Society of Mining and Reclamation (JASMR)" was put online, October 29, 2012.
 This is a peer reviewed Journal.
-Please click below to go directly to the Journal where you will find proceedures for submitting papers, as well as Volume I, Issue 1.
 Additional issues will be put online periodically.
-Link to ASMR Journal Please note that Adobe PDF files will not open if you are using version 11.
-This is an Adobe problem so load version 10.

 ASMR's mission is to represent and serve a diverse national and international community of scientists, practitioners, private industry, technicians, educators, planners, and government regulators involved in mineral extraction and the reclamation of disturbed lands.
 ASMR promotes the advancement of basic and applied reclamation science through research and technology transfer in the Society's annual meetings, workshops, published proceedings, newsletters, Reclamation Matters magazine, and the ASMR web site.